riveSunder/yuca/docs/g_slide_010a.md

-# How do typical Glaberish and Lenia CA compare (spatial entropy)?
+# How do typical glaberish and Lenia CA compare (spatial entropy)?

 ## Glaberish s613 CA compared to Lenia _Hydrogeminium natans_ CA in terms of spatial entropy maps.